CodeByKwakes/url-bookmark-app/README.md

-# Phantom Bookmark App
+# Url Bookmark App

-Phantom Bookmark App is a web application that allows a user to save a list of website urls.
+Url Bookmark App is a web application that allows a user to save a list of website urls.

 ## Prerequisites